morphy76/g-fe-server/README.md

 Finally, waiting to learn how to plug stuff into a Go runtime, an hardcoded router to handle the _example_ resource.

 Generally speaking, handle functions are provided by the router provided by each module, e.g. `internal/http/health/handler.go` has the health handle functions and `internal/example/http/handlers.go` has those related to the _example_ resource.

+Routers, the API router in particular, are integrated with Opentracing with a Gorilla extension: `go.opentelemetry.io/contrib/instrumentation/github.com/gorilla/mux/otelmux`.

 #### mongo & repository